Houston Computer Design Schools

 Certificate in Engineering Design Graphics

-The certificate in engineering design graphics is a 31-credit program.
+The certificate in engineering design graphics is a 41-credit program.
 Students can enroll in a variety of concentrations, including mechanical and petro/industrial options.
-There is also a 16-credit occupational certificate.
 Classes that are found across these specializations include technical drafting, basic computer-aided design, descriptive geometry, machine drafting and pipe drafting.
 Each concentration includes an internship or a final project requirement.

 Associate of Applied Science in Engineering Design Graphics

 The A.A.S. in Engineering Design Graphics has several specializations, similar to the certificate program.
-Students can choose from concentration areas that include architectural, civil and structural design, mechanics and technical animation.
+Students can choose from concentration areas that include architectural, civil and structural design as well as mechanics.
 Some available class topics include architectural design, structural drafting, specialized computer-aided design, electrical drafting, drafting for specialized occupations, topographic design and solid modeling.